pipomas/PhD_data/README.md

 -   If you wonder what a R function does, place your cursor onto the function, for example `r.test()`, and press F1.
 Alternatively, you can type `?function` in the console.
 These commands open the help file for the respective function.

-last updated on July 14, 2016 :tada:
+last updated on August 01, 2016 :tada: